 Who am I?
 OR How did I become who I am today?

-I have been doing counselling/therapy since 1991.
-I am interested in helping people figure out what options and alternatives they have in life so that they can make the best and fit decisions for their life.
-As we know, we are born into a family, and we primarily learn from our family members how to live our lives.
-Family, as a small unit of society, is influenced by social, cultural discourses.
+- As an Individual, Couple and Family Therapist, I have been doing counselling/therapy since 1991.
+I am interested in helping people figure out what options and alternatives they have in life so that they can make the best possible decisions for their life.
+We are born into a family and primarily learn from our family members how to live our lives.
+Family, as a small unit of society, is influenced by social and cultural discourses.
 Each part of our social life is impacted by its particular cultural setting which somehow defines and shapes our identity as its member.